MaastrichtU-IDS/workshop-ci/_episodes/11-continous-deployment.md

 questions:
 - "How do I deploy a service in production using a GitHub Action?"
 objectives:
-- "Show an example of deployment to GitHub Pages (docusaurus)."
+- "Show an example of deployment to GitHub Pages."
 - "Show an example of deployment using a self-hosted runner"
 - "Show an example of deployment to a popular service provider (Heroku, AWS)"
 keypoints: